- Lung Cancer Basics

 Advocacy is one of the three pillars of our mission.
 Advocacy is about standing up, being visible and being heard.
 It is about promoting change and not accepting the status quo.
 It is about taking a public stand for those causes and issues that matter to you.
 Advocacy – in all of its forms -- is one of the most fundamental rights in a democracy and a founding principle of our great nation.
 YOU are our most important advocate.

 Your elected officials want to hear from you!
 They need to know what is going on in their districts and it is up to you to tell them.
 We can help you with that.
-Read on to find the best way for you to reach out and be heard.
+FInd out how.